 If you want to take a taxi, only flag down the yellow taxis with corporate logos (and not ones that only say “freelance”)!
 These are licensed operators that have regulated prices listed on the back door.
-We recommend City Taxi and Tele 5.
+I recommend City Taxi and Tele 5.
 This is a good alternative to Uber, which is banned in Hungary.

 Insider tip: Take tram 4 or 6 from start to end and you’ll have experienced the world’s longest tram ride!
 Also try out the metro as it was the first subway line in continental Europe, having opened in 1896!

 Budapest’s nightlife scene is one of the most famous in Europe, thanks to its unique ruin bars, festivals and garden pubs!
 The best nightlife spots in Budapest are in District 7, Erzsebetvaros.
 The entire neighborhood is a party area but a few smaller areas in District 7 have a particularly epic reputation!